 - 1. Map CLP beds each year at peak growth (June).
 This mapping may identify CLP beds for treatment in following year(s).
-If a bed reaches 4 acres, continue with step 3 in the following year anticipating potential bed expansion.
-Seek DNR grant funding for anticipated control efforts. - 2.
-Conduct annual monitoring of sediment CLP turions in years when aquatic plant point intercept survey is conducted.
+If a bed reaches 4 acres, continue with step 3 in the following year anticipating potential bed expansion.30 Seek DNR grant funding for anticipated control efforts. - 2.
+Conduct monitoring of sediment CLP turions in years when aquatic plant point intercept survey is conducted.

-- 3. Complete early season curly leaf pondweed treatment using a low-dose (currently 2.0 3.0 ppm) endothall treatment. - Apply for APM permit (February). - Solicit bids for herbicide treatment (February). - Verify CLP bed boundaries with pre-monitoring in April or May. - If beds reach 5-acre minimum threshold, proceed with treatment.
+- 3. Complete early season curly leaf pondweed treatment using a low-dose (currently 2.0 3.0 ppm) endothall treatment. - Solicit bids for herbicide treatment (February). - Apply for APM permit (February). - Verify CLP bed boundaries and complete pre-monitoring in April or May. - If beds reach 5-acre minimum threshold, proceed with treatment.
 If they do not, notify contractor and DNR that herbicide treatment will not occur. - Complete early season herbicide treatment when water temperatures are between 50° and 60° F and wind is calm. - Complete post-treatment monitoring.